josStorer/chatGPTBox/README.md

 - You can set a free reverse proxy in the Advanced setting to bypass cloudflare: https://github.com/transitive-bullshit/chatgpt-api#reverse-proxy

-- Offline/Self-hosted model (llama.cpp, ChatGLM...) is now supported, See https://github.com/josStorer/selfhostedAI and https://github.com/l15y/wenda
+- Offline/Self-hosted model (llama.cpp, ChatGLM) is now supported, See https://github.com/josStorer/selfhostedAI

 ## ✨ Features